 “Anyone truly powerful does not have to act, lie, manipulate, steal, or exploit.
 Why?
 It has no need to.”

 Anyone truly powerful does not have to act, lie, manipulate, steal, or exploit.
 Why?
 They have no need to.
 They have integrity of character, authenticity, and competence they can rely on to benefit not only themselves but also others.

 Compassionate and loyal people, use their personal power to protect the vulnerable, the sick, and anyone in need, not exploit them for their personal gain.
-They would use their authority and their well earned skills, knowledge, abilities and unbiased judgment to ensure all benefitted equally and fairly with due regard for the law.
+They would use their authority and their earned skills, knowledge, abilities and unbiased judgment to ensure all benefitted equally and fairly with due regard for the law.
 They can readily source their own power internally to think critically and make risk-informed decisions and thought and course corrections and improvements that result in value-adding and sustainable results.
 They possess emotional maturity that allows them to identify when they need assistance to make reliable decisions and to get the help they need from reliable competent sources.

 If you are not aware of this, then immediately please bring this into your level of consciousness and belief system.
 Because if you do not, you will remain vulnerable to pathological narcissists, con artists, psychopaths, bullies, and abusers who prey on those with the lack of knowledge of their real worth and power and personal authority.